 REQ-NSM -CON-03 The 3GPP management system shall have the capability to monitor the network slice related data and provide the agreed data to an authorized consumer.

 REQ-NSM-CON-04 The 3GPP management system shall be able to satisfy a request to create a network slice subnet instance.

+REQ-NSM-CON-05 The 3GPP management system shall support slice capacity management .